Showing the Queued Share Count in the UI

 This guide is part of Connectivity-Aware Share UX, which itself is part of Offline-First PWA Patterns for Web Share API.

 When shares pile up offline, a single number — “3 queued” — is the difference between a user trusting the app and tapping Share three more times because nothing seemed to happen.
 This guide covers how to derive that number cheaply from IndexedDB, keep it in sync as entries enqueue and drain, announce it to assistive technology, and mirror it onto the installed app icon with the App Badging API.
-It builds directly on the queue schema from the offline pillar, which already gives every entry a status field and a matching index.
+It builds directly on the queue schema from the offline-first PWA guide, which already gives every entry a status field and a matching index.

 The count has three jobs, and each wants a different surface.
 Sighted users need a visible chip near the share control so they can glance at it.
 Screen reader users need the same information spoken as it changes, without being yanked away from their current task.
 And users who installed the PWA benefit from seeing the number on the app icon even when the tab is closed.
 The hard part is not any one of these surfaces — it is keeping all three consistent with the real queue state as entries are added in the foreground and removed by a service worker in the background.